MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ::: moniker range="sc-dpm-2022"

 This article gives details of the new features supported in System Center - Data Protection Manager (DPM) 2022.
-It also provides details of the new features in DPM 2022 UR1.
+It also provides details of the new features in DPM 2022 UR1 and UR2.

 [!INCLUDE [whats-new-dpm-2022.md](../includes/whats-new-dpm-2022.md)]